coldsummerstape/devops-demo/README.md

-# DevOps Demo: NestJS + Redis + Kubernetes with CI/CD
+# Career Autopilot: Telegram Userbot for Job Vacancies

-This repository contains a minimal NestJS service that checks connectivity to Redis and exposes a health endpoint.
+This repository contains a NestJS application that automatically monitors Telegram channels for job vacancies, parses them using AI, and sends personalized replies to recruiters.
 It is packaged with a multi‑stage Dockerfile, deployed to Kubernetes via Helm, and released through a GitHub Actions CI/CD pipeline.
 Optional monitoring (Prometheus/Grafana) and logging (Loki/Promtail) stacks are included in the umbrella chart.

 ## Repository Structure